 A cataract is the clouding of the normally clear crystalline lens in the eye.
 This is a normal occurrence associated with age, and causes cloudy, foggy or blurry vision.

-There are many misconceptions about cataract.
+There are many misconceptions about cataracts.
 They are:

 What are the symptoms of a cataract?